 Let us give some more attention to this important quotation of Jung's letter: «As for the writings of Ouspensky and Gurdjieff, I know enough to satisfy me that I have no time for them.
 I seek real knowledge and therefore avoid all unverifiable speculation.
 I have seen enough of that as a psychiatrist.
 You might as well recommend Mme.
 Blavatsky's Isis Unveiled or the compendious opus of Rudolph Steiner or Bô-Yin-Râ (why not Schneiderfranken?)»

-At the end of the letter, Carl G., Jung gives a kind of justification for his severity of judgements: a déformation professionelle.
-Or, he is so much a psychiatric that he sees easily possibilities of psychic problems in the life of the persons, coming from their occult, or religious beliefs or even, worst, visions and revelations...
+At the end of the letter, Carl G. Jung gives a kind of justification for his severity of judgements: a déformation professionelle.
+In other words, he is so much a psychiatric that he sees easily possibilities of psychic problems in the life of the persons, coming from their occult, or religious beliefs or even, worst, visions and revelations...

 It is interesting to note the caracterization of the work of Rudolf Steiner, at that time already dead (1861-1925), as "compendious work", or, in other words, some books and many conferences that will become too much books.
-But we have in another letter of C. G. Jung's correspondance more condennations of Rudolf Steiner teachings and clairvoyance, as he would read the Atlantean inscriptions but not the archeological ones of the Hittites:
+But we have in another letter of Jung's correspondance more condennations of Rudolf Steiner's teachings and clairvoyance, as he could read the Atlantean inscriptions but not the archeological ones of the Hittites:

 About the spiritual painter and master Bô Yin Râ (1876-1943), that was born in a simple family of peasants of Baviera as Joseph Scheiderfranken, after questionning if he ever read any of his works (and it seems not) there is what seems a sort of irony, with a bit of class superiority, as he asks: "why he doesn't say that his name is not Bô Yin Râ, but the more prosaic Schneiderfranken, a tailor?"

-We feel bad with this kind of critic, just by the change of name, and arguing that its name of familly was a prosaic one, a tailor, probalbly hinting that his ancestors were tailors.
+We feel bad with this kind of critic, just because he changed his name, arguing that its name of familly was a prosaic one, a tailor, probably saying that his ancestors were tailors.
 Even if that was true, what is the bad of having good manual artists as ancestors?

 Anyway Bô Yin Râ explained more than one time why he received that particular name, according to the caracteristic energies of his spiritual soul, from the oriental master who initiated him when he was in Greece.